watch-connectivity/react-native-watch-connectivity/README.md

 # React Native Watch Bridge

-Communicate with your apple watch over over the react native bridge
+Communicate with your apple watch apps over the react native bridge.

+**Note:** This library does not allow you to write your iWatch apps in React Native but rather allows your RN iOS app to communicate with a watch app written in Obj-C/Swift.

 <img height=600 src="https://raw.githubusercontent.com/mtford90/react-native-iwatch-bridge/master/assets/screenshot.png"/>